 Anyone with more than $1.6 million of super in pension phase as at 1 July 2017, is forced to withdraw the excess over that amount from the retirement phase, and move it back to accumulation phase, or withdraw it from the super system.

-If your super pension balance (from all pension accounts) exceeds $1.6 million, you have two options when reducing your super pension balance to below $1.6 million before July 2017.
-You can move the excess into accumulation phase within the super system (where earnings will be taxed at 15%), or you can withdraw the excess from the superannuation system.
-For the general rules applicable to the $1.6 million transfer balance account, see SuperGuide article Burden for retirees: Monitoring $1.6 million transfer balance cap.
+Before July 2017, if your super pension balance (from all pension accounts) in retirement phase exceeded $1.6 million, you had two options when reducing your super pension balance in retirement phase to below $1.6 million.
+You could move the excess into accumulation phase within the super system (where earnings will be taxed at 15%), or you could withdraw the excess from the superannuation system.
+For the general rules applicable to the $1.6 million transfer balance account, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap.

-If you move the excess funds (above $1.6 million) into the accumulation phase of a super fund, and you accumulate capital gains before 1 July 2017 on that transfer, you may be eligible for capital gains tax relief for that gain.
+If you moved the excess funds (above $1.6 million) into the accumulation phase of a super fund, and you have accumulated capital gains before 1 July 2017 on that transfer, you may be eligible for capital gains tax relief for that gain.

 According to the explanatory memorandum accompanying the legislation, “Where individuals need to commute superannuation income streams to transfer amounts from the retirement phase to the accumulation phase to comply with the transfer balance cap, earnings on assets supporting these commuted balances will become taxable.
 Similarly, where individuals have a TRIS [TRIP], earnings on assets supporting these superannuation income streams will become taxable from 1 July 2017 as they will no longer be in the retirement phase.

 “The object of the provisions is to provide relief for complying superannuation funds from the tax consequences for capital gains accumulated before 1 July 2017, where these gains would have been exempt income if realised prior to a commutation being made to comply with the transfer balance cap, or the change to the treatment of TRIS [TRIP].”